 Land-grant Universities, such as Oklahoma State University, have three basic missions; teaching, research, and Extension.
 The teaching mission was created by the Morrill Act of 1862.
 The research mission was created by the Hatch Act of 1887.
 The Extension mission was created by the Smith-Lever Act in 1914.
-The three sides of the triangle seen in the logo above symbolically represent these three missions.
+The sides of the DASNR triangle symbolically represent these three missions.

 The Smith-Lever Act created a unique partnership between county, state, and federal government to provide funding through land-grant universities to “take the university to the people.”
 Program areas conducted by Extension include: Agriculture and Natural Resources; 4-H Youth Development; Family and Consumer Sciences (FCS); and Community Development.

 Extension is a reliable source of research-based information on topics ranging from managing your money to keeping up with the latest agricultural technology and markets to identifying that plant or insect in your yard.
 By “Extending Knowledge” developed by university research, Extension strives to “Change Lives” for the better.